-The majority of remaining facilities are considered 'comfortable for some' (23%) or 'comfortable for few' (23%).
-This mainly reflects the shortcomings of conventional bike lanes/bike-accessible shoulders, which may not be viewed as a viable option by many potential users, particularly inexperienced cyclists, youth and older adults.
+(23%) or 'comfortable for few' (23%).
+This mainly reflects the shortcomings The majority of remaining facilities are considered 'comfortable for some' of conventional bike lanes/bike-accessible shoulders, which may not be viewed as a viable option by many potential users, particularly nexperienced cyclists, youth and older adults.